Aussie salute

-The Aussie salute, otherwise known as the Barcoo salute (named after the region around Barcoo River, Queensland), is an Australian gesture used to deter Musca vetustissima flies away from the human face.
+The Aussie salute, otherwise known as the Barcoo salute (named after the region around Barcoo River, Queensland), is an Australian gesture used to deter bush flies away from the human face.

 The movement responds to the bush fly, which is found in the region.
 The Musca vetustissima is attracted to bodily fluids including saliva, tears and sweat, which results in them often hovering around human faces.

 Process

 The Aussie Salute is a quick movement using the arm and movement from the hand to wrist, bending at the point of the elbow and straight from the wrist to the hand, the process of an Aussie Salute involves the bringing the arm to the participant's face.
 Movement is then seen as the hand moves, fingers running parallel to the jaw, rotating the hand on the wrist joint across the face.
 The gesture is often repeated.

 The movement is often repeated due to the agility of the bush fly.
 As the fly has two pairs of wings, they are able to react to the hand gesture quickly and return to their previous position.
-The fly is also able to utilize their compound eyes to anticipate the incoming hand, via the ability sense the sudden presence of shade around them.
+The fly is also able to utilize their compound eyes to anticipate the incoming hand, via the ability to sense the sudden presence of shade around them.